raymondworkshop/old.myblog/_posts/2016-05-16-a-review-of-computer-system.md

    - a private address space

    - concurrent flows - a logical flow whose execution overlaps in time with another

+   - The fork function runs the same program (a collection of code and data) in a new child process that is a duplicate of the parent.
+The execve function loads and runs a new program in the context of the current process. ?

    - signals
    - [TODO]